Key figures (at 30 June 2021)

 Our business strategy is guided by our ultimate goal of creating value for shareholders, clients and employees.
 Our business model is that of a universal bank with solid local roots, and we believe that this is the best way to ensure profitable growth going forward.
 Our operations are focused on four core businesses – Retail Banking, Private Banking, Corporate Banking, and Trading – but we remain active in select niche activities offering significant growth and profitability potential.
 Our risk profile is moderate, and we take an active approach to equity capital management.

-In line with the approach adopted over the last decade, BCV has extended its distribution policy for another five years beginning with the 2018 reporting period.
-In light of the planned reduction in Vaud Canton’s corporate tax rates, the Bank intends to pay an ordinary dividend of CHF 34–38, barring significant changes in the economic or regulatory environment or in the Bank’s situation.
+In line with the approach adopted over the last decade, BCV decided in early 2018 to extend its dividend policy for another five years beginning with the 2018 reporting period.
+Following the reduction in our tax expense due to the implementation of Vaud Canton’s corporate tax reform, the Bank intends to pay an ordinary dividend of CHF 3.40–3.80 per share (adjusted for the 10-for-1 stock split on 28 May 2020), barring significant changes in the economic or regulatory environment or in the Bank’s situation.

 BCV’s corporate mandate